The Drs. Singh and Bhuller Tri-Cities Outstanding Educator of the Year Award

 Hopewell, VA 23860

 The basic data form must be completed online but the attachments must be mailed.
-Please send seven copies of the attachments to John Randolph Foundation Office by 4:00 p.m. on or before May 15 and recipient will receive their award at the Spring Award Ceremony in May.
+Please send seven copies of the attachments to John Randolph Foundation Office by 4:00 p.m. on or before April 30 and recipient will receive their award at the Spring Award Ceremony.
 If the due date falls on a Saturday, Sunday or a legal holiday, then it is due the next business day by 4:00 p.m.
 Please direct any questions to Bonnie Falls at [email protected] or call the office at 804-458-2239.

 John Randolph Foundation reserves the right to interview candidates in the final stages of selection.